Teacher Librarian Services Credential

 Program Overview

-The Teacher Librarian Services Credential Program will be transitioning to 100% online format in Spring 2023.
+The Teacher Librarian Services Credential Program is offered in a 100% online format.
 Teacher Librarian Field experiences will continue to be on-site whenever possible.

 The program is designed to prepare fully-qualified, outstanding teacher librarian professionals, and emphasizes meeting the information, educational technology and reading needs of diverse populations.
 It offers a Teacher Librarian Services Credential and a Special Class Authorization in Information and Digital Literacies.